Thinking beyond borders

 Foreign nationals and overseas Chinese citizens must apply for a visa before entering Taiwan.
 There are three main types of visas: landing, visitor, and resident visas.
 The type of visa required will depend on the purpose of the individual’s entry into Taiwan.

-Started on 17 February 2018, for foreign individual who have special skilled, the local employer can apply for “special skilled work permit” and then apply for first-time resident certificate for such individual, therefore, such foreign individual once stayed over 183 days during their valid working permit period, they can enjoy tax incentive for 50 percent tax exempt on the excess of annual wage of TWD3 million.
+Starting from 8 February 2018, for foreign individual who have special skills, the local employer can apply for “special skilled work permit” and then apply for first-time resident certificate for such individual, therefore, such foreign individual once stayed over 183 days during their valid working permit period, they can enjoy tax incentive for 50 percent tax exempt on the excess of annual wage of TWD3 million.

 For those who with special skill but does not have a Taiwan employer, who can apply for Employment Gold Card (EGC) to enjoy the tax incentive like above.